LegendusMaximus/speedsmart-tools/README.md

 ### Average calculations

-By default, this program will automatically calculate averages based on network name, ISP and Country each time it runs.
-You can disable this behaviour in the config file.
+By default, this program will automatically calculate averages based on network name, ISP, Country and more each time it runs.
+You can disable this behaviour in the config file if you would like to.
+To change which columns averages are calculated for, edit the list in the config file.

 ## Goals/To Do list